 - Analyze the title tags and meta descriptions on your pages

 - Integrate with Google Analytics to pair landing pages against a crawl

 Up to 500 URLs can be crawled on the free version of the software, but if your website is larger, consider buying the pro-version of Screaming Frog for around $165 a year.

 To begin, download the program, enter the URL of your website’s home page in the empty field that says Enter URL to Spider then press Start.

 Export the full report to Excel for the ability to customize it later as you complete this audit.

 Leave the generated report on the website open within the software as we will be revisiting it later in the audit.

 Pillar 1: Conversion

-Focusing on conversions matters because visitors must be convinced to engage when active on your website, otherwise they aren’t qualified and your marketing budget is being spent to attract people that don’t buy or do anything of worth.
+Focusing on conversions matters because visitors must be convinced to engage when they’re active on your website.
+Otherwise, they aren’t qualified, and your marketing budget is being spent to attract people that don’t buy or do anything of worth.

 If the traffic sent to your website from Google isn’t converting, it can hurt your bottom line.
-According to Kissmetrics, businesses that have a system in place for conversion optimization are twice as likely to see large increases in sales.
+According to the CXL Institute, businesses that have a system in place for conversion optimization are twice as likely to see large increases in sales.